shivam-cse/Machine-Learning-Project-Image-Species-Classification/README.md

-# Machine-Learning-Project-Image-Species-Classification
-#### Machine Learning Project - Task: Images classification (17 Category Flower Dataset) .
-The data was obtained from the University of Oxford’s Department of Engineering Science.
+## Machine Learning Project - Image Species Classification (17 Category Flower Dataset)

+This project explores image classification using a 17-category flower dataset obtained from the University of Oxford's Department of Engineering Science.

-You can download Dataset from given link : https://www.robots.ox.ac.uk/~vgg/data/flowers/17/
+**Dataset:** You can download the dataset from the following link: [https://www.robots.ox.ac.uk/~vgg/data/flowers/17/](https://www.robots.ox.ac.uk/~vgg/data/flowers/17/)

+**Project Analysis:**

-### For more details and information about the experiments, you can refer to my PowerPoint presentation, which I created during the project.
-(I have placed my presentation, as well as the PDF and the results Excel sheet, in the ./Project_Analysis/Flower_Species_Classification.ppt directory.)
+For more details and information about the experiments conducted during this project, you can refer to the accompanying PowerPoint presentation located in the `./Project_Analysis/Flower_Species_Classification.ppt` directory.
+This folder also includes the PDF version of the presentation and an Excel sheet containing the results.

-As we know that, having 17 classes, I have applies multiple algorithm (like : logistic regression , Single layer perceptron, multi layer perceptron, perceptron learning algorithm ect).

-##  Feature Extraction from imageses
+## Feature Extraction from Images

-1. Features are the information or list of numbers that are extracted from an image.
+Features are numerical representations of the information extracted from an image.
+In the context of classifying plants and flowers, some primary features to consider include color, texture, and shape.

-2. When deciding about the features that could quantify plants and flowers, we could possibly think of Colour, Texture and Shape as the primary ones.
-3. In this Project I will be used three inbuilt libraries for features extraction :
-    • Colour Histogram that quantifies colour of the flower
+This project utilizes three built-in libraries for feature extraction:

+* **Color Histogram:** Quantifies the color distribution of the flower.
-    • Hu Moments that quantifies shape of the flower.
+* **Hu Moments:** Quantifies the shape of the flower.
-    • Haralick Texture that quantifies texture of the flower.
+* **Haralick Texture:** Quantifies the texture of the flower.

-## Finally I compared the accuracy of every algorithm which i have written here in brief :
+## Algorithm Comparison

+This section compares the accuracy achieved by various algorithms implemented in the project.

-### Logistic Regression: (Inbuilt - sklearn)
+### Logistic Regression (Scikit-learn)

-    • With MinMaxScaler normalization technique, its able to achieve 64.5% accuracy
-    • With StandardScaler normalization technique, its able to achieve 72% accuracy
-    • It’s performing best compared to all other algorithms that are evaluated.
+* Achieved 64.5% accuracy with MinMaxScaler normalization.
+* Achieved 72% accuracy with StandardScaler normalization.
+* **Outperformed all other evaluated algorithms.**

-### Perceptron Learning Algorithm(PLA) : (Inbuilt - sklearn)
+### Perceptron Learning Algorithm (PLA) (Scikit-learn)

-    • Train Accuracy : 88.83% & Test Accuracy : 60.41%
+* Training Accuracy: 88.83%
+* Test Accuracy: 60.41%

-### Single Layer Perceptron:
+### Single Layer Perceptron (Custom Implementation)
-    • For 5-fold it’s able to achieve an accuracy of 57% with my own code (No inbuilt)
-    • without k-fold ( train : 95% ; test : 45 %) with my own code (No inbuilt )

-### Muli Layer Perceptron:
+* Achieved 57% accuracy with 5-fold cross-validation.
+* Achieved 95% training accuracy and 45% test accuracy without k-fold cross-validation.

+### Multi-Layer Perceptron (Custom Implementation)

-    • For 5-fold it’s able to achieve an accuracy of 63.23% with 1 hidden layer of 20 hidden neurons and max iterations of 500 with my own code (No inbuilt )
+* Achieved 63.23% accuracy with 5-fold cross-validation, 1 hidden layer of 20 neurons, and 500 max iterations.
-    • It can be observed that as the number of hidden neurons increases, the more linearity the trained dataset will tend to and increases the accuracy.
-Which is described by the cover’s theorem
+* As the number of hidden neurons increases, the model tends towards higher training accuracy (potentially due to overfitting) as described by the Universal Approximation Theorem.

-### Accuracy Comparison: Logistic Regression > MLP > PLA > SLP
+**Accuracy Ranking:** Logistic Regression > MLP > PLA > SLP